andreariba/DeepCycle/README.md

 ```
 The estimation outputs:

-* a numpy array with the thetas associated to the different transitions, in order, G1/S, M/G1 and all the possible S/G2.
+* a numpy array with the thetas associated to the different transitions, in order, G1/S, M/G1 and all the possible S/G2 in between the G1/S and M/G1 transitions.
 * an svg figure with the scores and the identified transitions, see examples below.

 <p align="center">